|The Art of Asia

 |Get the Picture

-Here you’ll find pictures made by seven photographers whose work is in the permanent collection of The Minneapolis Institute of Arts.
+Here you’ll find pictures made by seven photographers whose work is in the permanent collection of the Minneapolis Institute of Art.
 Learn about great photographs and the approaches these photographers used to make them.

 Explore and learn about the many ways ceramics have been made, used, and decorated throughout the world.

 Myths are stories that explain why the world is the way it is.
 All cultures have them.
 Throughout history, artists have been inspired by myths and legends and have given them visual form.
 Sometimes these works of art are the only surviving record of what particular cultures believed and valued.
 But even where written records or oral traditions exist, art adds to our understanding of myths and legends.

 |World Religions in Art